-Description: Assume a person has certain preferences over various possible outcomes of a situation in which she finds herself, and that one of the things determining which possible outcome will actually occur is a choice she is about to make.
+Assume a person has certain preferences over various possible outcomes of a situation in which she finds herself, and that one of the things determining which possible outcome will actually occur is a choice she is about to make.
 To what principles must her choice conform, in order for her choice to be a rational one?
 This question is the fundamental question of rational choice theory, and this course will examine the main concepts and principles normally used to answer it.
 The first part of the course will be devoted to decision theory, in which we imagine an agent choosing essentially in isolation from other agents (as in the case of an agent choosing which of several possible books to read or choosing which of several possible stocks to buy).
 The second part of the course will be devoted to game theory, in which the paradigm situation is one in which the outcome that an agent obtains depends on the choices of other agents whose choices depend, in turn, on those other agents' reactions to, or predictions of, the agent's own choices (as in the case of an individual negotiating to buy a car, or a firm deciding whether to defect from a price-fixing cartel).
 The third and final part of the course will be devoted to social choice theory, in which we consider the problem of how a set of individual preferences can be aggregated in such a way as to plausibly represent the preferences of the whole group (as in the case of a few people deciding where to have lunch, or a society deciding who its next president will be).
 Throughout the course, the methods of instruction and assessment will be relatively formal, akin to those of logic, mathematics, and economics.
 The readings for the course will consist of handouts provided by the instructor.

-Class schedule: Mondays, Wednesdays, and Fridays, 1:00-1:50, in 4033 Wescoe Hall (enrollment code 65827)

-Meeting with me and contacting me:
+prerequisites: two courses in economics, a philosophy course numbered 500 or above, or permission of the instructor class schedule: Mondays, Wednesdays, and Fridays, 1:00-1:50, in 4033 Wescoe Hall meeting with me and contacting me: